sarene-choudhury/firstrepo/README.md

 6) Conflict

-We will always discuss issues and whatever is going on.
+We will always discuss issues and whatever is going on maturely, though we will try to avoid conflict by keeping in constant communication.
 If we need extra help dealing with conflict, we can involve Ms. Feng.

 7) Code of Ethics